The Joker: Well, Tony, nobody wants a war. If we can't do business, why, we'll just shake hands and that'll be it...

 - The Mickey Mouse short "Mickey's Rival" has a variation.
 After Mortimer plucks the buttons off Mickey's shorts, Mickey tries to do the same.
 He gets shocked, as Mortimer's buttons are connected to batteries hidden in his pockets.

-- Truth in Television: You asked for it?..
-There, first item (#13).
+- Truth in Television: You asked for it?
+This Cracked article cover sits as item #13.
 If you'll look at others, you may need Brain Bleach, though.
+(NSFW)

 - Here's one from the 1930 DeMoulin Bros. & Co.
 Fraternal Supply Catalog— one of many shock-inducing items available for those initiation ceremonies.